omissis/kube-apiserver-proxy/README.md

 cp .envrc.dist .envrc
 cp tilt_config.json.dist tilt_config.json

-# Step 2: Install asdf and direnv
+# Step 2: install asdf and direnv using your favorite package manager

-# Step 3: Install the dependencies
+# Step 3: install the asdf dependencies
 asdf install

-# Step 4: Load the dependencies
+# Step 4: load the asdf dependencies
 direnv allow

+# Step 5: install the brew dependencies (MacOS only, for other OSes, please install the dependencies manually)
+make tools-brew

+# Step 6: install the golang dependencies
+make tools-go

+# Step 7: install npm dependencies
+npm install

-# Step 5: start the development environment
+# Step 8: start the development environment
 make dev-up CLUSTER_VERSION=1.27.1

+# Step 9: stop the development environment
+make dev-down
 ```

+## Development

+The project offers a `Makefile` containing most of the commands you'll need for development.
+In there, you'll find targets for running several linters and formatters, for building and releasing the project,
+for starting and stopping the dev environment, for running tests and for generating the code and the graphql schemas.
+Feel free to explore it to find out more, and don't forget to have a look at the `scripts/` folder
+for more details on the implementation.

 [asdf]: https://asdf-vm.com/
 [direnv]: https://direnv.net/